03471/chatbot-auxi/README.md

 # chatbot-auxi
-reinforcement and sequence to sequence learning with tensorflow gpu to develop a ubuntu commands chatbot trained with <a href="http://dataset.cs.mcgill.ca/ubuntu-corpus-1.0/">ubuntu corpus</a>. uses python flask and angularjs as web front end
+reinforcement and sequence to sequence learning with tensorflow gpu to develop an ubuntu commands chatbot trained with <a href="http://dataset.cs.mcgill.ca/ubuntu-corpus-1.0/">ubuntu corpus</a>. uses python flask and angularjs as web front end

 requires python 3.5.0 </br>